markdryan/subtilis/docs/Subtilis.md

 * Maps
 * Allow the results of an expression to be discarded, e.g. ~= FN@RECv()
 * PUT# and GET# should be able to write and read single variables (and not just arrays and vectors)
+* Optimisation for append of constant strings.
+Currently, it generates a temporary and appends the temporary.
+* It also does this when assiging a constant string to an element in a vector.
+* In a related note it would be nice to be able to append REC literals directly, without having to manually create a temporary variable first.
+* Maybe some sort of way to specify the initial allocation size of a vector, to avoid reallocs, e.g., dim a${} reserve 64.

 ## Tooling